Search this site

 • Description: A brief (150 word or less) description of the project

-• Synopsis: An approximately two-page, double-spaced summary of the project, which includes a rationale for the project, timeline of events, activities completed, lessons learned, and other revelant information.
+• Synopsis: An approximately two-page, double-spaced summary of the project, which includes a rationale for the project, timeline of events, activities completed, lessons learned, and other relevant information.

 Google Sites